elixir-lang/elixir/README.md

 This mechanism cannot be used to import macros.
 Only functions.

-#### require
+#### refer

-`require` has two main responsibilities.
-The first responsibility is to setup references aliases for a given module.
+`refer` is responsible to setup references aliases for a given module.
 For instance, one can do:

     defmodule Math do
-      require MyOrddict, as: Orddict
+      refer MyOrddict, as: Orddict
     end

 And now, any reference to `Orddict` will be automatically replaced by `MyOrddict`.
 In case one wants to access the original `Orddict`, it can be done by prefixing the module name with `::`: